menu

 Celoron is a very small village located in the state of New York.
 With a population of 1,066 people and just one neighborhood, Celoron is the 746th largest community in New York.
-Celoron has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Celoron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Celoron is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Celoron is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Celoron who work in sales jobs (19.29%), management occupations (10.04%), and office and administrative support (9.25%).